Violindeva09/Arise-Flutter-/README.md

-ARISE is a gamified productivity and self-improvement system based on the Solo Leveling series.
+ARISE is a gamified productivity and self-improvement system inspired by the Solo Leveling series.

-This app gamifies real-world tasks as quests, monitors stats, and rewards discipline like an RPG character development system.
+This app gamifies real-world tasks as quests, tracks stats, and rewards discipline like an RPG character development system.